Edwin Hymes Wilbur 鄔爾布 (1869 - 1914) and

 That very same afternoon, a local Chinese lady took Edwin and Susan's eldest son, Robert Wilbur with her and went out to look for houses again.
 She found one that was exactly what Edwin had been looking for.
 Their prayers were answered swiftly.
 So the whole family moved into their new residence in Canton.
 Soon after they settled into their home, Edwin and Susan adopted a Chinese baby girl, and called her Oilene (爱莲).
 They brought her up as their own daughter.

-In Canton, Edwin Wilbur made preparation for the opening of a boy school, which he later called Yi Zhi Boys' School (益智男校).
-The Bethel Girls' School was already opened by Ida Thompson by that time, but the boy school did not get opened until the following year in 1905.
+In Canton, Edwin Wilbur made preparation for the opening of a boy school, which he later called Yi Zhi Boys' School (益智男校) in Chinese while the English name in our early chuech literature was simply "Canton Boys' School".
+The Bethel Girls' School was already opened by Ida Thompson by that time, but the boy school did not get opened until August 11, 1904 (Wilbur 1905).
 In addition to the school, Edwin also got the proof ready to print a Chinese booklet based on the chapter called "Sinners Need Christ" in Steps to Christ.

 By the end of 1904, a new church was established in Canton with 20 foundation members, plus another 24 newly baptized member from evangelistic campaigns, plus other Christians who had already kept the Sabbath themselves by reading the Bible.
 In total there were 64 members in that church.